 Panorama Ridge however still remains very high on my list of hikes I want to complete in Canada, so I will definitely return to this area.

 The trail access is at the Rubble Creek parking lot 28km south of Whistler.

-Whistler marks the end of the Sea to Summit Highway if you plan on going further I will be soon releasing a full travel itinerary from Vancouver to Calgary.
+Whistler marks the end of the Sea to Summit Highway if you plan on going further check out my detailed travel itinerary from Vancouver to Calgary through the Canadian Rockies.

 Best places to stay along the Sea to Sky Highway

 I hope you are going to listen to my advice and stay at least a couple of nights along the Sea to Sky highway.
 To save you time researching for accommodation I’ve compiled my recommendations below to make your planning easier.

 Bear in mind that if you are traveling in high season July – August I would highly recommend booking your accommodation as far ahead as possible.

 Accommodation options in Whistler